Tarversville in Twiggs County, Georgia — The American South (South Atlantic)

 Location.
 32° 32.409′ N, 83° 26.414′ W. Marker is in Tarversville, Georgia, in Twiggs County.
 Marker is on Golden Isles Highway (U.S. 23) 0.1 miles south of Georgia Route 96, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Jeffersonville GA 31044, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Longstreet Methodist Church (approx. 5˝ miles away); Richland Baptist Church (approx. 6.7 miles away); Evergreen Baptist Church (approx. 6.9 miles away); Arthur Fort, 1750-1833 (approx. 7 miles away); Geographic Center of Georgia (approx. 8.4 miles away); Marion (approx. 8.4 miles away); POW/MIA Memorial (approx. 9.3 miles away); 19th Air Refueling Wing Monument (approx. 9.3 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 31, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,007 times since then and 6 times this year.
+It was originally submitted on January 31, 2011, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,052 times since then and 11 times this year.
 Photos: 1, 2. submitted on January 31, 2011, by David Seibert of Sandy Springs, Georgia. • Bernard Fisher was the editor who published this page.